bwoostdam/CAD-GRBL-Generator/README.md

 Usage:
 ------
-A manual will be added shortly.
+A usage manual has been added.

 Note:
 -----